kaltura/playkit-js-providers/README.md

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/kaltura/playkit-js-providers/tags).
+For the available versions, see the [tags on this repository](https://github.com/kaltura/playkit-js-providers/tags).

-## License
+## Licensing

 This project is licensed under the AGPL-3.0 License - see the [LICENSE.md](LICENSE.md) file for details